Skip to main content

 How do I get a dental estimate for my pet?

-Why does my pet need a general anaesthetic to have it's teeth cleaned?
+Why does my pet need a general anaesthetic to have its teeth cleaned?

 Why does my pet need a blood test each time it has an anaesthetic?